About UNDP in Lao PDR

 The National Investment Strategy, planned with UNDP's technical assistance, acts as a guide for promoting and selecting quality investments in natural resources that do not harm the environment.
 The Small Grants Programme shows that small-scale investments in natural resource management and biodiversity conservation can have long-lasting impact if communities are involved, as well as contributing to the development of civil society.

 The UXO programme has been tackling the deadly legacy of war since 1996.
-More than 30,000 hectares of land – equivalent to 300 square kilometres – have been cleared, and more than 1 million items of UXO destroyed.
+More than 30,000 hectares of land – equivalent to 300 square kilometres – have been cleared, and more than one million items of UXO destroyed.
 This increases the safety of people in nearby communities and expands the amount of land available for food production and other development activities.